 Dr H. Zima Ozel and Oleander Extract

-In 1966, a Turkish doctor named H. Zima Ozel discovered a group of rural Turkish villagers who were living amazingly healthy and disease-free lives compared to similar cultures in the area.
+In 1966, a Turkish doctor named H. Zima Ozel discovered a group of rural Turkish villagers who he claims were living amazingly healthy and disease-free lives compared to similar cultures in the area.
 When he investigated further, he found that the villagers were taking a natural folk remedy that had been used in the Middle East for over 2000 years.
 It comes from a plant that is referred to in the Bible as “the Desert Rose,” or more commonly known as Oleander.

-Dr Ozel created his own variation that was based on the original formula provided by the villagers and has sold it under the name of Anvirzel for the past 40 years.
-Anivirzel can be used to treat cancer, hepatitis-C, HIV-AIDS, psoriasis, and other degenerative diseases, with the best result said to be for those with cancer of the prostate, lung and brain cancers, and the stabilization of sarcomas.
+Dr Ozel created his own variation of the recipe that was based on the original formula provided by the villagers and has sold it under the name of Anvirzel for the past 40 years.
+Dr Ozel claims that Anivirzel can be used by those with cancer, hepatitis-C, HIV-AIDS, psoriasis, and other degenerative diseases, with the best results said to be for those with cancer of the prostate, lung and brain, and the stabilization of sarcomas.
 Although the product initially passed FDA phase 1 trials and has been used successfully in hospitals and clinics outside of the USA, it may be many more years before Anvirzel™ or any other Oleander extract is ever approved for use in the United States